 Run for your life

-MIDDLE-AGE spread is the ugliest thing a man -- or woman -- can possess.
-The ancient Chinese used to joked about a big belly being the sum of all good stuff.
-Well, in the bad old days most people seldom had enough to eat, so a big belly was indeed a sign that one was well-to-do and having more than one's fill of life.
+MIDDLE-AGE spread is the ugliest thing a man – or woman – can possess.
+The Chinese in the good old days used to joke about a big belly being the sum of all good stuff.
+But those were actually the bad old days where most people seldom had enough to eat, so a big belly was indeed a sign that one was having more than one’s fill of life.

-Today, a belly hanging out from a middle-age person is a sign of indolence and gluttony.
-It is an unnecessary burden to carry, and eventually it drags down the owner into all kinds of hellish afflictions -- creaky joints, high-blood pressure, diabetes, gout and eventual stroke and heart attack.
+Today, a belly hanging out from a middle-aged person is a sign of indolence and gluttony.
+It is an unnecessary burden to carry, and eventually it drags the owner down into all kinds of hellish afflictions – creaky joints, high-blood pressure, diabetes, gout, stroke and heart attack.

 Gout attack

-Once upon a time, I too was carrying a belly, the result of too many nights consuming lard-encrusted noodles (the infamous "char-kway-teow" of Singapore), sauce-stewed fatty pork (a Hakka favourite dish), fiery chilli crab, marbled beef steak on a sizzling cast-iron hot plate, and golden-fried tender spring chicken, washed down into my intestines by a Niagara of beer.
+Once upon a time, I too was carrying a belly, the result of many nights consuming lard-encrusted noodles (the infamous char-kway-teow or oily fried noodles of Singapore), sauce-stewed fat-layered pork (a Hakka favourite dish), fiery chilli crab, marbled beef steak on a sizzling cast-iron hot plate, and golden-fried spring chicken, washed down into my guts by a Niagara of beer.
+Every dish is either fried or swamped in oil.

 One day, as I was entering middle age (for me, it started at 40), I was felled by an attack of gout.
 Believe me, the pain was unbearably exquisite, concentrating on the left big toe.
 I was flat on my back, unable to rise because the slightest movement of the foot would cause an invisible demon to twist a steel needle through my body.

-As I couldn't run because of my swollen toe, I took to pedalling a stationary exercise bicycle.
-Here I made a startling discovery -- if I pedalled to the point of exhaustion, the gouty pain would disappear.
-And so would my headache, backache and other pains.
+As I could’t run because of my swollen toe, I took to pedalling a stationary exercise bicycle.
+Here I made a startling discovery – if I pedalled to the point of exhaustion, the gouty pain would disappear.
+And so would my headache, backache and other aches.
 Rigorous exercise was providing the same effect as pain-killer pills.

 One for the road

-To cut a long story short, I have, since the initial gout attack a decade ago, changed my diet, eating only fish, chicken and vegetable.
-I've also become addicted to physical exercise -- cycling, distance running, weight-lifting and scuba-diving -- which turns out to be a natural cure for my sniffing nose, migraine and stiff joints, all of which I had been suffering since a teenager.
+To cut a short story shorter, I have, since the initial gout attack a decade ago, changed my diet, eating only fish, chicken and vegetable.
+I’ve also become addicted to strenuous physical exercise – cycling, distance running, weight-lifting, swimming and scuba-diving.
+Strenuous sweaty exercise turns out to be a natural cure for my sniffing nose, migraine and stiff joints, all of which I had been suffering since my teenage years.

 I do my road running usually before midnight when there are few vehicles to fume the air.
 Usually I try to cover at least 5km in 30 minutes.
 Before the run, I warm up my legs and knee joints with a slow jog for a half-km.
 The slow warm-up is crucial as I discovered early on when I suffered painful knees because I was impatient and skipped it during my runs.